SheenyxX/Cultive_Connect/README.md

    - Perform data cleaning, filtering, and region categorization
    - Generate and display the various data visualizations
    - Print summary statistics and unique country lists
+   - Save the cleaned DataFrame to your specified Google Drive path

 ## Key Insights from Visualizations